WVU Student Online Ticket Distribution FAQs

 - Violations of stadium rules.

-Students found “responsible” for violations of the student ticket distribution policy by the Office of Student Conduct or convicted of a criminal act related to the student ticket distribution policy, face the loss of all accumulated Loyalty Points in football, in addition to other penalties.
+Students found “responsible” for violations of the student ticket distribution policy by the Office of Student Rights and Responsibilities or convicted of a criminal act related to the student ticket distribution policy, face the loss of all accumulated Loyalty Points in football, in addition to other penalties.

 26. What happens if my ID is confiscated or lost at a game?